 Kamau spent five years heading the regional Change Practice for Barclays Bank and has also been the University Secretary of Strathmore University.
 He sits on several boards of directors.

 HEAD OF INTERNAL AUDIT AND RISK

-Alison Ng’eny-Otieno is the Head of Internal Audit and Risk.
+Alison Otieno is the Head of Internal Audit and Risk.
 Alison has over sixteen years’ experience in the auditing field, both internal and external, covering compliance assessments, evaluation of risk, internal control, and governance processes.
 Her experience spans operations in Africa, Europe, Middle East, Asia and South America.
-Her previous work experience includes working with the Consultative Group in International Agricultural Research (CGIAR), the World Agroforestry Centre (ICRAF) and PriceWaterhouseCoopers (PwC).
+Her previous work experience includes working with International Non-Profit Organizations and one of the Big 4 Audit firms.
 She holds a Masters in Business Administration, Certification in Risk Management Assurance (CRMA), is a Certified Public Accountant, (CPA(K)) and a Certified Internal Auditor (CIA).

 HEAD OF HUMAN RESOURCES & ADMINISTRATION